WeAreGenki/minna-ui/utils/rollup-plugin-emit-css/README.md

 Rollup plugins for use in [`Minna UI`](https://github.com/WeAreGenki/minna-ui) projects.

-Process imported styles with PostCSS and optionally remove unused CSS with Purgecss and write it to disk.
+Optimise and emit CSS files in Rollup.

 ## Usage